streof/sp/README.md

     -i, --ignore-case        Case insensitive search
-    -m, --max-count <NUM>    Limit number of shown matches -n, --no-line-number     Do not show line number which is enabled by default -V, --version            Prints version information
+    -m, --max-count <NUM>    Limit number of shown matches -n, --no-line-number     Do not show line number which is enabled by default -s, --starts-with        Only show matches containing words starting with PATTERN -V, --version            Prints version information
 ```